 A step above is Computed Data – e.g. Malware Hashes – when matched with hash, data gathered from attacks on other organization malware hashes could as well be a forensic team’s delight.
 Professionals know their way around this data and can find what they need in the public domain.

-The next set of indicators is behavioural in nature.
-Security professionals have a distinguished know how on an attacker’s tactics and behaviour.
-One needs to analyse the current indicators and map them with the behavioural patterns to know for sure if these are a series of clues to an evolving threat or a stack of unrelated events.
+The next set of indicators is behavioral in nature.
+Security professionals have distinguished know-how on an attacker’s tactics and behavior.
+One needs to analyze the current indicators and map them with the behavioral patterns to know for sure if these are a series of clues to an evolving threat or a stack of unrelated events.

-Thus, a combined study and analysis of these indicators on how it maps up against other sources like news and articles from earlier similar attacks would provide hands on threat intelligence on hackers and threat drivers.
-This approach is strategic to security world and in most cases one could find data collected and analysed as detailed intelligence in security reports and some vendor consulting firms.
+Thus, a combined study and analysis of these indicators on how it maps up against other sources like news and articles from earlier similar attacks would provide hands-on threat intelligence on hackers and threat drivers.
+This approach is strategic to the security world and in most cases, one could find data collected and analyzed as detailed intelligence in security reports and some vendor consulting firms.

-Open source intelligence delivers advantage at every step, each time it is used.
+Open Source Intelligence at workOpen-source intelligence delivers an advantage at every step, each time it is used.

 You can decipher this attack technique only if you have studied the public domain.
 With OSINT you will pick up indicators faster and understand better too.